DavidAmunga/kenya-locations/docs/PRE_COMMIT_HOOKS.md

 1. The data validation only runs when data files are changed
 2. Lint-staged only processes staged files, not the entire codebase
-3. If still slow, consider running `npm run build` separately
+3. If still slow, consider running `pnpm run build` separately

 ### False Positives